 \subsection{Contribution from molecular lines}

-It is well known that the MIR spectra of Class~II disks are rich in emission features from various molecular species.
-Several studies have been conducted to characterize the molecular inventory of Class~II disks and to assess the material available for eventual planet formation (\citealp{Grant2024AA...689A..85G, Temmink2024AA...689A.330T, Banzatti2025AJ....169..165B} and others).
+It is well known that the MIR spectra of Class~II discs are rich in emission features from various molecular species.
+Several studies have been conducted to characterize the molecular inventory of Class~II discs and to assess the material available for eventual planet formation (\citealp{Grant2024AA...689A..85G, Temmink2024AA...689A.330T, Banzatti2025AJ....169..165B} and others).
 Therefore, it is important to assess molecular transitions that may blend with H~\textsc{i} lines.
 Failure to account for molecular contributions can lead to overestimation of the H~\textsc{i} line fluxes.

-Using \textit{Spitzer} IRS Short-High (SH) spectra, \citet{Rigliaco2015ApJ...801...31R} modeled the H$_2$O contribution to the H~\textsc{i} (7--6) and H~\textsc{i} (9--7) transitions following the method of \citet{Pontoppidan2010ApJ...720..887P}.
+Using \textit{Spitzer} IRS short-high (SH) spectra, \citet{Rigliaco2015ApJ...801...31R} modelled the H$_2$O contribution to the H~\textsc{i} (7--6) and H~\textsc{i} (9--7) transitions following the method of \citet{Pontoppidan2010ApJ...720..887P}.
 They utilized the H$_2$O complexes around 15.17~$\mu m$ and 17.22~$\mu m$ to estimate and subtract the corresponding H$_2$O contribution from the H~\textsc{i} lines.
-Given the superior sensitivity and resolution of \textit{JWST}, detailed modeling of multiple molecular species is now feasible \citep[e.g.,][]{arulanantham2025jdiscsurveylinkingphysics, Grant2024AA...689A..85G, Tabone2024AA...691A..11T, Temmink2024AA...689A.330T, Banzatti2025AJ....169..165B}.
-However, modeling all molecular species across the full sample of 79 disks is a time-intensive process and is beyond the scope of this work.
+Given the superior sensitivity and resolution of \textit{JWST}, detailed modelling of multiple molecular species is now feasible \citep[e.g.][]{arulanantham2025jdiscsurveylinkingphysics, Grant2024AA...689A..85G, Tabone2024AA...691A..11T, Temmink2024AA...689A.330T, Banzatti2025AJ....169..165B}.
+However, modelling all molecular species across the full sample of 79 discs is a time-intensive process and is beyond the scope of this work.
 Nevertheless, we provide an overview of the molecular lines that may blend with the H~\textsc{i} transitions analysed in this work.

 We compiled the wavelengths of allowed molecular transitions (with upper state energy levels $E_{\rm up} < 5000$~K and $A_{ul} >$ 1 $s^{-1}$) for abundant species including H$_2$O, CH$_4$, CO, CO$_2$, OH, C$_2$H$_2$, and HCN from the HITRAN database \citep{Gordon2022}.
 We cross-matched the line lists of these molecular species with the wavelengths of H~\textsc{i} transitions to identify potential overlaps.
 A molecular transition was considered overlapping if it fell within $1\Delta \lambda$ of any H~\textsc{i} transition.
 The potential overlaps are visualized as a heatmap in Figure \ref{fig:2}, with the number of overlaps annotated.